greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpsync.html.md

 -h hostname
 :   Specifies a single host name that will participate in this SCP session.
 You can use the `-h` option multiple times to specify multiple host names.

+-a
+:   Sync source and target directories in archival mode.

 -J character
 :   The `-J` option allows you to specify a single character to substitute for the hostname in the `copy from` and `copy to` destination strings.
 If `-J` is not specified, the default substitution character is an equal sign \(`=`\).